-- Passenger automobiles weighing 6,000 pounds or less. - Any other property used for transportation if the nature of the property lends itself to personal use, such as motorcycles, pick-up trucks, SUVs, etc. - Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording equipment). - Cellular telephones (and other similar telecommunications equipment).
-Note: California does not conform to the federal exclusion of these items from being treated as listed property for taxable years beginning on or after January 1, 2010. - Computers or peripheral equipment.
+- Passenger automobiles weighing 6,000 pounds or less. - Any other property used for transportation if the nature of the property lends itself to personal use, such as motorcycles, pick-up trucks, SUVs, etc. - Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording equipment). - Cellular telephones (and other similar telecommunications equipment). - Computers or peripheral equipment.